-Contractor will be subject to SDHCS/Federal Medi-Cal or Quality Assurance audits at any time.
-Contractor and County will each be responsible for any errors or omissions on their part.
-The annual SDHCS/Federal Audit may not occur until five years after close of fiscal year and not be settled until all audit appeals are completed/closed.
-Final findings must be paid by County or Contractor within 60 days of final audit report or as otherwise agreed.
+Contractor shall submit to DHCS Medi-Cal or County Fiscal or Quality Assurance Audits at any time.
+Contractor and County shall each be responsible for any audit errors or omissions on their part.
+The annual DHCS/Federal Audit may not occur until five years or more after close of fiscal year and not be settled until all Audit appeals are completed/closed.
+Final Audit findings must be paid by County or Contractor within 60 days of final Audit report or as otherwise agreed.